d99kris/nmail/README.md

 for sending emails).
 If not specified, the configured `user` field will be used.

+### spell_cmd

+This field specifies a custom command to use for spell checking composed messages.
+If not specified, nmail checks if `nspell-gpt`, `aspell` or `ispell` is available on the system (in that order), and uses the first found.
+The command used is one of:
+- `nspell-gpt`
+- `aspell -c`
+- `spell -o -x`

 ### text_to_html_cmd

 This field allows customizing how nmail should convert composed plain text